CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect.md

 ![img](images/sdk_guideline/wc_session.jpg)

-1. Scan QR code from Dapp, if it's a valid [WalletConnect URI](https://docs.walletconnect.com/tech-spec#requesting-connection), establish a new session with it.
+1. Scan a WalletConnect QR code from Dapp, if it's a valid [WalletConnect URI](https://docs.walletconnect.com/tech-spec#requesting-connection), establish a new session with it.
     ```javascript
     import { WalletConnectSdk } from "@cybavo/react-native-wallet-service";
     const { WalletConnectManager} = WalletConnectSdk;